adamsilver/fdpb/01-a-registration-form.md

 <input id="email">
 ```

-Failing to include a label means ignoring the needs of (motor and visually-impaired) users.
-As we're designing for people, we can use their ability (or lack thereof) as constraints that guide is to design robust experiences.
-After all, what helps some users often helps others.
+Failing to include a label means ignoring the needs of many users including those with physical and cognitive impairments.
+By focusing on the recognized barriers of people with disabilities, we can make our forms easier and more robust for everyone.

-For example, a larger hit area is crucial for motor-impaired users but is easier to hit for those without impairments.
+For example, a larger hit area is crucial for motor-impaired users but is easier to hit for those without impairments too.

 ## Placeholders